spooky-finn/piekerp/services/README.md

 3. Now probably should to delete our database fully if dump contains, in addition to data, also a scheme  `docker exec -i test-hasura_postgres_1 dropdb -p 61000 -U postgres postgres` and `docker exec -i test-hasura_postgres_1 createdb -p 61000 -U postgres postgres`

-If the postgres was using the standart port you didnt need to specify the port in next command \n
+If the postgres was using the standart port you didnt need to specify the port in next command

 4. Restore database into the docker container `cat dump.sql | docker exec -i test-hasura_postgres_1 psql -U postgres -d postgres -p 61000`